Digital banks in Singapore (2025): Overview of new MAS digital banking licensed virtual banks

 What is a digital bank?

 Digital banks operate primarily online and through apps, usually with no branch network.
-The services available through digital banks can vary widely, particularly as some of the newer entries to the market are still launching products.
+The services available through digital banks can vary widely, particularly as some of the newer entrants to the market are still launching products.

-One great feature of the new digital banks in Singapore is that they’re digitally native.
 That means they’ve been built to offer services online and in-app - rather than being brick and mortar banks which have added on digital services.
 This can lead to a more intuitive customer experience when you use their apps, and also guarantees you’re getting the latest in online security when you bank.

-One other useful thing to know is that there are also other digital financial specialists - particularly financial technology platforms like Wise and Revolut, which operate here in Singapore.
+One other useful thing to know is that there are also other digital financial providers - particularly financial technology platforms like Wise and Revolut, which operate here in Singapore.
 We’ll look at these in more detail later.

 These specialist services don’t hold full MAS banking licences - but they are still MAS regulated, and safe to use.
 This usually means they can’t offer the full suite of services, like credit and loans, that a licensed bank can - but instead they have their own specialist niches, such as low cost currency conversion, which can be handy to anyone who manages their money online.